-You’re wonderings where to eat in Goa, and you’ve probably landed here from my post about swimming with the stars at Palolem or the unusual places to visit in Goa.
+You’re wondering where to eat in Goa and what else you need to know about Goa before visiting.
+And you’ve probably landed here from my post about swimming with the stars at Palolem or the unusual places to visit in Goa.
 Seriously though, there’s a super long list in my head of the places I liked eating at on a visit to Goa.
 But here are just some of them that me, my siblings and friends took the time to take pics at.
 The rest, well, the next time we go back, we’ll try to remember to take pics.

 1. St. Anthony’s Bar & Restaurant, Baga Beach